vaishnavirj15/Multi-Disease-Prediction/README.md

 Python 3.7 or higher
-Google Colab (for local or online development) Installation a.Clone this repository: git clone https://github.com/your-username/disease-predictor.git
+Google Colab (for local or online development) Installation
+1.Clone this repository:
+  git clone https://github.com/your-username/disease-predictor.git
   cd disease-predictor
-b.Install the required libraries: pip install streamlit pandas matplotlib seaborn scikit-learn imbalanced-learn
+2.Install the required libraries: pip install streamlit pandas matplotlib seaborn scikit-learn imbalanced-learn
-c.Mount Google Drive (for accessing datasets in Colab): from google.colab import drive
+3.Mount Google Drive (for accessing datasets in Colab): from google.colab import drive
   drive.mount('/content/drive')
+4.Upload the datasets intoy your google drive and then add the path name into your code 5.Run the Application a.Save the app code as app.py in your working directory or Colab environment.

+b.Start the Streamlit server:
+  ! streamlit run app.py & npx localtunnel --port 8501